 Full-grain leather is the highest quality leather, when compared to genuine leather, it is the low-quality leather used in making many products.
 The full-grain leather is the outermost layer of the hide, which is not sanded or weakened in any way, whereas the genuine leather is sanded and chemically processed to add extra texture to the surface.

 Leather is an extremely strong and flexible material that is used in a variety of garments and other accessories due to its long-lasting nature.
 However; leather is not a plastic that can stay unaltered for hundreds of years.
 It does need some protection and maintenance to stay in tip-top condition.

-You can extend the lifespan of a leather product by applying commercially available protectants and sealants.
+You can extend the lifespan of a beloved leather product like leather boots and leather jackets by doing proper leather jacket care and applying commercially available protectants and sealants.
 This maintains the level of natural oils and moisture in the skin.
 Another great way of shielding your full-grain leather from dust and elements is by applying polish on the outside layer.
 This is, however, not mandatory and comes down to personal preference.

 How to Figure Out if Your Leather Jacket Is Full Grain?

-The world of premium leather jackets is filled with all sorts of different kinds of leather.
-The crossover between the properties of two different types of leather can be a bit confusing and will make determining the type of leather a bit cumbersome, especially for people who are unfamiliar with the leather and leather related culture.
+The world of best leather jackets is filled with all sorts of different kinds of leather.
+The crossover between the properties of two different types of leather can be a bit confusing and will make determining the type of leather a bit cumbersome, especially for people who are unfamiliar with the leather and leather-related culture.

 Full-grain clearly shows the natural leather surface in its original form, with all of its unique patterns and imperfections.
 Let’s say the jacket is made from goatskin leather, and the goat from which the leather came might have run into a wired fence and cut itself in its lifetime.
 You will see that scar present on a full-grain leather jacket.